Dr Jamie Medhurst

 Leverhulme Trust Research Project Grant (£113,813), September 2016-August 2019 - Television and Society in Wales in the 1970s

-I have supervised - and am supervising - a number of MPhil and PhD students.
-I have examined a number of PhD theses in areas including public service broadcasting, Welsh language journalism, local radio in England, representations of Wales in documentary and interactive television drama.
+I have examined over 20 PhD theses in areas including public service broadcasting, Welsh language journalism, local radio in England, representations of Wales in documentary film and television, interactive television drama, a social and cultural history of the electrophone, and a history of the BBC's Play for Today.
 I would be interested to hear from any potential research students wishing to explore any aspect of media history/policy or issues surrounding media and national identity.

 Responsibilities

-Degree Scheme Coordinator, Media and Communication Studies (Semester 2)
+• Degree Scheme Co-ordinator, BA Media and Communication Studies

 Office Hours (Student Contact Times)